Neonatal Intensive Care Unit

 NICUs are organized around the needs of the baby within the level of care and resources assigned at the hospital.
 Listed here are many of the types of health care professionals who may be involved in the care of your child.

-The neonatologists, nurse practitioners and others of Fairfax Neonatal Associates work at Inova Children’s Hospital, Inova Fair Oaks Hospital, and Inova Loudoun Hospital as independent medical group devoted exclusively to the best care possible for NICU patients.
+The neonatologists, nurse practitioners and others of Fairfax Neonatal Associates work at Inova L.J.
+Murphy Children’s Hospital, Inova Fair Oaks Hospital, Inova Loudoun Hospital, and Inova Alexandria Hospital as independent medical group devoted exclusively to the best care possible for NICU patients.

 NICU Care Team